 Certain areas in Myanmar are not safe to visit for tourists.
 This concerns the north of the state Rakhine, the south of the state Chin, the entire state Kachin and the north of the state Shan.
 The Foreign Office advises against visiting these areas unless it is absolutely necessary.
 Armed ethnic groups are active in these areas.
 Furthermore, it is advised to avoid the border areas with Thailand and India, as incidents have been known to occur here.
 The tourist attractions as well as the most famous cities, such as Yangon, Mandalay and Bagan are in safe areas.
 Travellers generally will not need to worry here, provided they stay alert and avoid demonstrations.

-Keep in mind that homosexual acts are forbidden in Myanmar, and can be punished with life sentences in prison.
+Keep in mind that same-sex relations are forbidden in Myanmar.
+There are laws against homosexuality, which can be punished with life sentences in prison.